Average amount donated per person in last 12 months (2018):

-- A continuing trend in this research is that those aged 55-64 years were most likely to donate a gift in kind to charity (59% in 2016).
+- A continuing trend identified in this research is that those aged 55-64 years (59%) were most likely to donate a gift in kind to charity.

-- Those aged 16-24 years were least likely to donate a gift in kind to charity (37%).
+- Those aged 16-24 years (37%) were least likely to donate a gift in kind to charity.

-- A UK wide study conducted by the Charities Aid Foundation reported that female donors were also more likely to buy charitable goods and to purchase goods in charity shops compared to men (CAF, 2015 ).
+- A UK wide study conducted by the Charities Aid Foundation reported that female donors were also more likely to buy charitable goods and to purchase goods in charity shops compared to males ( CAF, 2015 ).

-- Just 3% expected a decrease, while 5% were unsure how their giving would change.
+- Just 3% expected a decrease, while 5% were unsure if their giving would change.

-- Notably the 16-24 years age group were significantly more likely to state that their giving would increase (29%) compared to the other age groups.
+- Notably those aged 16-24 years were significantly more likely to state that their giving would increase (29%) compared to the other age groups.

 |All %||16-24 years||25-34 years||35-44 years||45-54 years||55-64 years||65+ years|

-- Those who stated that their giving over the next 12 months would decrease and those who did not give to charity over the last year (n=116) were asked why this was the case.
-The main reason for reduced giving over the next 12 months was 'personal financial reasons', with 55% of respondents selecting this option.
-Notably females (65%) were much more likely to select this option than males (47%).
+- The Individual Giving Survey 2016 reported that respondents who indicated that their giving over the next 12 months would decrease and those who did not give to charity over the last year were asked why this was the case.
+The main reason cited for potential reduction in giving over the next 12 months was 'personal financial reasons' (55%).
+Notably females (65%) were much more likely to select this option than males (47%)

 |Personal financial reasons||55|